 Native Americans were the first to discover the means of making maple sugar.
 They boiled the sap of maple trees sap down to create a solid product that could last for long periods and that was easier to transport than sap or syrup.
-They passed that knowledge on to early European settlers and that knowledge is still used in the production of granulated maple sugar today.
-Maple sugar is a versatile sweetener that was once touted as a possible substitute for cane sugar.
+Maple sugar is a versatile sweetener that is often considered a good substitute for brown sugar.
 How similar is maple sugar to brown sugar?
 What are their differences?
-These and other questions will be answered below, in another SPICEography Showdown.
+Let’s compare.

 How do maple sugar and brown sugar differ in flavor?

 Maple sugar has caramel notes along with the woodsy maple flavor that you might expect from a maple syrup product.
 Like maple syrup, maple sugar can have a complex flavor with notes of vanilla, cinnamon, and even hazelnut.

 Brown sugar, made from sugar cane, has caramel notes, but not maple notes.
 It gets its flavor from its molasses content, which is what gives it its brown color.
 In addition to the caramel-heavy molasses flavor notes, it can have a mildly metallic aftertaste.

 If your recipe calls for one, can you use the other?

 Maple sugar and brown sugar can be used interchangeably as long as you are mindful of the differences in sweetness, color, and, of course, the maple flavor.

 Maple sugar crystals have a similar appearance to light brown sugar, so it can be used in its place if your recipe calls for light brown sugar rather than dark brown sugar.
 Maple sugar can work as a dark brown sugar substitute as long as you keep in mind that it will give your recipe a lighter color.